Pelvic Health

 (or Chronic Pelvic Pain Syndrome)

-Prostatitis, or inflammation of the prostate gland, can cause pain in the genitals, perineum, lower abdomen, or hip.
-Chronic non-bacterial prostatitis (also called CPPS) is often caused by pelvic floor muscle tightness or pelvic nerve irritation, and does not respond to antibiotics.
-Pelvic PT can assess these structures, and may help getting to the root of your issues.
+Prostatitis, or inflammation of the prostate, can lead to pain in the genitals, perineum, lower abdomen, or hips.
+Chronic non-bacterial prostatitis (also known as CPPS) often stems from pelvic floor muscle tension or pelvic nerve irritation and doesn’t respond to antibiotics.
+Pelvic physical therapy can assess these areas, helping to identify the root cause of your pain and offering relief through targeted treatment strategies.

 Common symptoms of CPPS: